Germany withdraws Eurovision contender after lyrics uproar

 Earlier in the week he rejected criticism of his nomination, saying he represented a Germany that was "open to the world" and tolerant of different religions and lifestyles.

-Naidoo's 2012 song "Wo sind" (Where Are) was widely criticized in Germany for lyrics that linked homosexuals and pedophiles.
+Naidoo's 2012 song "Wo sind" (Where Are) was widely criticised in Germany for lyrics that linked homosexuals and paedophiles.

 When Germany marked the 25th anniversary of reunification last year, he appeared at a rally of the Reichsbuerger group, which wants a German Reich based on pre-World War Two borders.